 Worldwide Project Work

 In 1992 Handicap International, together with five other organisations, founded the International Campaign for a Ban on Landmines, which received the 1997 Nobel Peace Prize.
 Moreover, the organisation is a founder member of the International Campaign for the Ban of Cluster Bombs (Cluster Munitions Coalition).
 Handicap International maintains leading positions in both campaigns to this day.

-Handicap International maintains offices in several European countries: in France, Belgium, Switzerland, Luxemburg, Great Britain, Canada, the USA and Germany.
-The German section has worked since 1998 with an office in Munich and volunteer activists in other places.
+Handicap International maintains offices in several European countries: in France, Belgium, Switzerland, Luxembourg, Great Britain, Canada, the USA and Germany.
+Since 1998, the German section has worked with an office in Munich and volunteer activists in other places.

 The focus is above all lobbying and raising public awareness of handicap in development cooperation and the campaigns against mines and cluster bombs.